fatmakhadidja/Domov/README.md

 The files that contain the code for the application will be found in the 'lib' directory.

-A video that demonstrates the functionalities of the mobile application will be found in the directory 'assets'.
+A video that demonstrates the functionalities of the mobile application will be found in the 'assets' directory .